vaishk/vaishk.github.io/_posts/2016-10-15-Hello,-World.md

 My debut novel sees the light of day!

 **Chronology:**
 Aug 2012 - Realised I wanted to be a writer

-Aug 2013 - Started working on MEANS TO AN END
+Aug 2013 - Started MEANS TO AN END

-May 2014 - Finished writing MEANS TO AN END
+May 2014 - Finished MEANS TO AN END
 Dec 2015 - Signed publishing deal with Leadstart publishing
 Oct 2016 - Published

 Here I have archived snippets from my diary that outlines the entire process: